 Factoring in the upfront costs and average additional costs for two projectors with similar specifications over a five-year period, gives us the following price comparison:

 |5 x £300

 Total lamp changes take the amount of bulbs that would be required to give the lamp laser the same hourly lifespan as its laser equivalent (12,000), based on the average cost of a lamp replacement for this model.

 Based on an average annual cost of £300.

-Anybody with a experience of the latest projector technology can tell you that laser projectors are objectively better - slicker, with a longer lifespan and sharper specifications all round.
+Anyone with an experience of the latest projector technology can tell you that laser projectors are objectively better – slicker, with a longer lifespan and sharper specifications all round.
 But whether they’re better for you is a question needs more consideration to answer.

 Whether you ultimately decide to go for a lamp projector or a laser projector, think carefully about your requirements from the device and choose wisely.
 Have a look through our range of different home cinema and office projectors here to decide which the best model is for you.

 If you’re still unsure, get in touch with the team here at Projectorpoint and we’ll be more than happy to offer you our advice.